AA Pension Scheme

 AA CARE Pension Scheme

-This is a summary of what CARE has to offer.
+It is a summary of what CARE has to offer.
 It outlines the main benefits and explains how it works.
 Every effort has been made to ensure the accuracy; however, it is not a legal document.
-Full details are set out in the Trust Deed and Rules, the legal document that will always overrule this document should any inconsistency or question of interpretation arise.
-A copy can be obtained from the AA Pensions team.
+Full details of the benefits provided by the Scheme are set out in the Trust Deed and Rules.
+If there are any differences between the information provided here and the Trust Deed and Rules, the Trust Deed and Rules will apply.
+A copy of the Trust Deed and Rules can be obtained from the AA Pensions team.

-Aon deals with the day-to-day administration of all sections of the Scheme.
+Aon deals with the day-to-day administration of all Sections of the Scheme.

 Membership